Whisky Experience at Home with Once Upon a Whisky

 The Whisky

-Nikka Days is a blended whisky (whisky made with a variety of malt and grain whiskies, from different distilleries, blended together) and features spirits distilled in Coffey stills at Miyagikyo distillery and then single malt from the same distillery and from Yoichi, as well as Coffey malt (a spirit made using malted barley but distilled in a continuous still).
+Nikka Days is a blended whisky (whisky made with a variety of malt and grain whiskies from different distilleries blended together) that features spirits distilled in Coffey stills at Miyagikyo distillery, single malt from the same distillery and Yoichi, and Coffey malt (a spirit made using malted barley but distilled in a continuous still).

 Teeling Small Batch – Irish Whiskey

-Our second dram of the day hails from the Emerald Isle and from a distillery that is at the forefront of the renaissance that Irish whisky has seen in the last decades.
+Our second dram of the day hails from the Emerald Isle, a distillery at the forefront of the renaissance of Irish whisky in recent decades.

-In fact, the symbol of Teeling Distillery is a Phoenix representing the rebirth of the tradition of Dublin distilling.
+Teeling Distillery’s symbol is a Phoenix, representing the rebirth of the Dublin distilling tradition.

-Should you want to know more about Irish whiskey, we recently published a special blog for St Patrick’s Day.
+If you want to know more about Irish whiskey, we recently published a special St Patrick’s Day blog.

-To paint the picture: despite a dispute with Scotland on where whisky was born, it is in Ireland that the known written records would place the pin as the cradle of whisk(e)y-making.
+To paint the picture: despite a dispute with Scotland on where whisky was born, the known written records place the pin as the cradle of whisk(e)y-making in Ireland.

-Scotch and Irish Whiskey have known a certain rivalry throughout the years: the Irish Spirit, generally triple distilled, was a more palatable product than the harsher single malts Scotland produced back in the day.
-A very important market for Irish whiskey was the USA.
+Scotch and Irish Whiskey have had a particular rivalry throughout the years.
+The Irish Spirit, generally triple distilled, was a more palatable product than the harsher single malts Scotland produced in the past.
+The USA was a significant market for Irish whiskey.

-However, there was a steep turn of favour in the 19th Century: Ireland suffered during and after the First World War and their War of independence, culminating in the establishment of an Irish Free State in 1922.
+However, there was a steep turn of favour in the 19th Century: Ireland suffered during and after the First World War and their War of Independence, culminating in establishing an Irish Free State in 1922.
 At the same time, Scottish producers started investing in blended whisky, whose smoother character made it a much-preferred tipple around the world and the advent of Prohibition cut off one of the most important markets for Irish whisky.

 Only two malt whiskey distilleries remained operative after this: Old Bushmills in Northern Ireland and Midleton Distillery.